 Watch this for a quick run through explanation.

 There are currently seven ‘charity trustees’ appointed to the ‘board’ as detailed below.
 Any member can become a ‘charity trustee’ and take part at meetings.
 We are always on the lookout for volunteers, so if you’re a member and interested in joining the board, please make yourself known to one of us.

 Frank Ledwith – RESIGNED as chair February 2022 (co-opted August 2019 and elected 29/09/2019)

 Previously a committee member since January 2017 after joining the timebank in October 2016.

-Kirsty Carver – secretary since the timebank launched in early 2013.
+Kirsty Carver – RESIGNED as secretary February 2022 secretary since the timebank launched in early 2013.

 Having been involved in the Timebank from day one I’ve seen how it has grown and developed mainly by our members but also through sharing our Timebank experiences and hearing about other Timebanks in Scotland.
 I love the way each member’s involvement is different, some are dippers, only using it for social events others are so embedded they feel like the Mr Downes who I lived next door to as a child – some have become close friends too.
 I joined a hopeful group in 2012 and helped launch the Timebank in early 2013, I’d just moved to the area, recently had a baby and wanted to have a greater network locally – happily everything fell into place.
 I’ve exchanged hairdressing, lifts in my car, help moving & lifting and lots of loans and received massage, jewellery making skills, help decorating, bike maintenance… the list is endless.